Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Sage, Cambridge University Press

    * - Publisher_ID
-     - A COUNTER identifier for a publisher’s unique identifier.
+     - An element in COUNTER reports for a publisher’s unique identifier.
 In COUNTER reports the Publisher_ID is presented as a combination of identifier namespace and value.
      -

    * - R4